waffle-maker/waffle.io/README.md

 ### Contributing Issues

 Feel free to add any issues for features we should work on.
 You can add issues through the GitHub interface or  directly on our [Waffle.io board](http://waffle.io/waffleio/waffle.io).
+It's best to [search](https://waffle.io/waffleio/waffle.io?search=customer%20requested) existing issues to reduce duplicates and join in on the conversation.